mariaarabelo/mariaarabelo/README.md

 🌱 I’m currently learning german.

-🧋 Curiosity about me: when I lived in Taiwan, I received an asian name: 張艾亞 (Zhang aiya).
+🧋 Curiosity about me: when I lived in Taiwan, I received a chinese name: 張艾亞 (Zhang aiya).

-⛏️ I am very interested in algorithms, in infrastructure and in low-level programming!
+⛏️ I am very interested in algorithms, in infrastructure and in low-level programming.

-🧩 I love solving assembling puzzles, complex problems and exploring new technologies.
+🧩 I love solving puzzles, complex problems and exploring new technologies.

 ## Projects